BahaeddinSagar/sandwich-club/README.md

 display in a sensible way.
 Implement the JSON parsing in JsonUtils so it produces a Sandwich Object that can be used to populate the UI that you designed.

-## What Will I Learn After Stage 2?
-You will build a fully featured application that looks and feels natural on the latest Android operating system.